mydeveloperplanet/MyAICodingPlanet/generate-spring-boot-app/README.md

 The changes can be viewed [here](https://github.com/mydeveloperplanet/myaicodeprojectplanet/tree/feature/add-openapi-spec).

 ## Generate Liquibase Scripts
-In this section the Liquibase scripts will be generated.
+In this section, the Liquibase scripts will be generated.

 ### Prompt
 Open the OpenAPI spec and enter the prompt.